-What About Rodent Abatement?
+What is Rodent Abatement?

 Most cities around Seattle require rodent abatement of a building before any construction can begin.
 This simply means contractors must get rid of any rats and mice from the building before they start demolition, so that neighborhood scattering is reduced.